 Randy Cohen’s first professional work was writing humor pieces, essays and stories for newspapers and magazines (The New Yorker, Harpers, the Atlantic, Young Love Comics).
 His first television work was writing for Late Night with David Letterman for which he won three Emmy awards.
 His fourth Emmy was for his work on Michael Moore’s TV Nation.
 He received a fifth Emmy as a result of a clerical error, and he kept it.
 For twelve years he wrote “The Ethicist,” a weekly column for the The New York Times Magazine.
-His most recent book (an optimistic formulation) is Be Good: How to Navigate the Ethics of Everything.
+Currently he is the host of Person Place Thing, a public radio program.
 You can follow him on Facebook here.

 Person Place Thing is an interview show based on this idea: people are particularly engaging when they speak not directly about themselves but about something they care about.
 Guests talk about one person, one place, and one thing that are important to them.
 The result?
 Surprising stories from great talkers.